✦ just visiting

 4

-automate and don't touch it
+automate and do not touch it

 Set up automatic monthly contributions.
 Then leave it alone.
 The biggest investing mistake is panic-selling during market dips.
 Markets go down — they always come back up.
 Your job is to stay calm and keep buying, especially when things feel scary.